jonathanmeneses/simple_workout_rails/tasks/tasks-rails8plan.md

 - Use Prawn for PDF generation.
 - Place tests alongside the code they test.
 - Never commit real credentials or secrets.
+- All tests are now RSpec (no Minitest remains).
+- SimpleCov is enabled for coverage reporting (see /coverage/index.html).

 ---